 Note that because this is a repeat survey, photos and sketch maps will be available from the previous survey to enable plots to be recorded in the same location.
+But sketch maps can be updated if needed.

 Most of this data will be collected in a digital format.
 To this end, apps based on ESRI's 'Survey123' and 'Collector' software will be used, named 'Vegplots'.